-The German Spargelstrasse (asparagus road) spans from towns like Bruchsal in Baden Wuerttemberg to Beelitz in Brandenburg.
-This is the springtime Mecca for thousands of global connoisseurs of white asparagus.
-750 kilometers and thousands of acres full of fresh, white asparagus grows alongside the road on extended fields.
-Tourist can “cut” their own white asparagus with the permission of local farmers, or buy bundles of the “white gold” at roadside stands.
+The German Spargelstrasse (asparagus road) runs from towns like Bruchsal in Baden Wuerttemberg to Beelitz in Brandenburg.
+This area is the springtime Mecca for thousands of global connoisseurs of white asparagus.
+750 kilometers long, the road bordered by and thousands of acres full of fresh, white asparagus.
+Tourist can cut their own white asparagus with the permission of local farmers, or buy bundles of the “white gold” at roadside stands.
 Travel with us to the most famous white asparagus destinations throughout Germany.

 This state bordering the Alsatian region of France is the birthplace of quite a number of culinary treasures, from Spaetzle to Maultaschen.
 White asparagus is one of these treasures.
 In the Spargelstadt (Asparagus Metropolis) of Schwetzingen near Stuttgart, white asparagus became the royal vegetable of choice in 1668.
 This is when Palatine Prince Karl Ludwig planted asparagus in the castle gardens to be served at selected banquets.
 Ever since, the area has developed and bred numerous types of this delicate, fine-flavored vegetable.
 In the 19th century, Max Bassermann managed to conserve white asparagus in cans, allowing the general public to have a taste also.
 The Badische Spargelstrasse features thousands of acres of asparagus crop, starting in the Black Forest Town of Scherzheim and ending in the northern town of Schwetzingen, west of Heidelberg.
 A little further East in Bavaria, the European Spargelmuseum (Asparagus museum) showcases every detail about how the crop is grown, harvested and prepared for consumption.